Milotrince/ee120-site-test/policies.md

 4. Download the zip file produced by grader.export()
 5. Upload the zip file to the Gradescope.

-As we cannot avoid releasing problem sets and labs in concurrent weeks, labs will be due **two weeks after they are released, on Friday at 11:59pm**.
+As we cannot avoid releasing problem sets and labs in concurrent weeks, labs will be due **two weeks after they are released, on Thursday at 11:59pm, with a grace period until the following Friday at 11:59pm.**

 **Notes on Autograding**: